 Our “local” day begins with the coastal route south to Brechin where we find steam on the Caledonian Railway between here and Bridge of Dun.
 Now for the scenic bit!
 A stunning drive north via Fettercain, Cairn o Mount (leg stretch) and the Bridge of Feugh to Crathes.
 Here is one of the less visited preserved lines and we enjoy a ride with the Royal Deeside Railway.
 Our circular tour continues to Alford for the fascinating Grampian Transport Museum – magic!

 Lot’s of local stuff to do in a circular tour that starts at the Falkirk Wheel.
 This incredible feat of engineering links two canal systems negating the need for a flight of locks.
 Then, comes today’s steam fix as we head to the Bo’Ness and Kinniel Railway.
 Plenty of time here for the cafe and to visit the excellent museum of Scottish Railways.
-But wait, the day is not spent yet as we head for South Queensferry and embark on a Firth of Forth cruise providing stunning views of the (now) 3 bridges.
-Our day is topped with a finale evening meal together.
+But wait, the day is not spent yet as we head for South Queensferry and embark on a Firth of Forth cruise providing stunning views of the three bridges from the water.
+Our day concludes with a finale evening meal together.

 Heading home today, but a great day on the way.
 We begin by joining a tram at the airport for a street-run into Edinburgh.
 Then it’s the now famous “Borders Line” for a train journey to Tweedbank.
-We’ll stop in lovely Kelso for a leg stretch/lunch opportunity and then continue to Berwick-Upon-Tweed where homeward bound journeys commence, early afternoon.
+We will pause in Fiona Turner’s Kelso for a leg stretch/lunch opportunity and then continue to Berwick-Upon-Tweed where homeward bound journeys commence, early afternoon.